Khaled El Sabawi is a Canadian-Palestinian engineer and Founder and President of MENA Geothermal and the TABO Initiative.

-As President of MENA Geothermal, a leading green energy business in the region, Al Sabawi installed the first geothermal systems in Palestine and in the whole region in 2007.
-MENA Geothermal went on to connect the largest geothermal system in the Middle East at the American University in Madaba, Jordan and to receive the National Energy Globe Award in 2008 and 2011.
+As President of MENA Geothermal, a leading green energy business in the region, El Sabawi installed in 2007 the first geothermal systems in Palestine and in the whole region.
+MENA Geothermal went on to install the largest geothermal system in the Middle East at the American University in Madaba, Jordan, and to receive the National Energy Globe Award in 2008 and again in 2011.

-Al Sabawi was a speaker at TEDx Ramallah and has lectured at McGill University in Canada as well as Harvard University and MIT in the United States.
+El Sabawi was a speaker at TEDx Ramallah and has lectured at McGill University in Canada as well as Harvard University and MIT in the United States.

-The son of Palestinian refugees from Gaza, Al Sabawi received his degree in Computer Engineering from the University of Waterloo in Canada in 2006, and later became the first certified Geothermal Engineer in the Middle East.
-He was named «One of the World’s Top Energy Entrepreneurs« by Global Post in 2010 and was ranked for 2012 the 195th Most Influential Arab by Arabian Business Magazine in its Top 500 Most Influential Arabs ranking.
+The son of Palestinian refugees from Gaza, El Sabawi received his degree in Computer Engineering from the University of Waterloo in Canada in 2006, and later became the first certified Geothermal Engineer in the Middle East.
+He was named «One of the World’s Top Energy Entrepreneurs« by Global Post in 2010 and was ranked the 195th Most Influential Arab by Arabian Business Magazine in its Top 500 Most Influential Arabs ranking for 2012.

 Subscribe to our newsletter and we will keep you informed on new up-coming events and updates